 Introducing solids can be such a fun time, but first time parents or caregivers are often nervous and confused.
 I often hear concerns around choking, allergenic foods, texture and what foods to start with.
 Below is a brief starting point, based on the most up-to-date evidence from Health Canada, Dietitians of Canada, The Canadian Paedeatric Society, the Breastfeeding Committee for Canada, and the Canadian Society of Allergy and Clinical Immunology.
-For more detailed support and information specific to introducing solids, check out Brooke's online course.
+For more detailed support and information specific to introducing solids, check out Brooke's 'Food to Fit your Baby' online course.

 When is the best time to introduce solids to baby?

 Around 6 months of age, an infant shows physiological signs of readiness.
 At this time she is sitting up on her own, reaching out to grab things, and bringing items to her mouth.
 The best sign is when baby starts to bring food to her mouth all by herself.
 Around 6 months the immune system, digestive system, and oral muscles are developed enough to tolerate solids, and absorb nutrients.
 By 6 months of age, the infant's iron stores are depleted and iron sources must come from food.

 What are the best first foods for baby?